Geometric quantification of multiparty entanglement through orthogonality of vectors: Introduction

-The paper is organized as follows: In Sec. {\ref{Geometry}}, we describe the general conditions for maximizing the global entanglement of a finite dimensional multiparty system and use these conditions to find maximally entangled states of two and three qubit systems.
-In Sec. {\ref{qudit}}, the geometric conditions for maximally entangled states in a general two-qudit system are obtained, which lead to the generalised Bell states.
-Sec. \ref{vectors} is devoted to establish the connection of the reduced density matrix and post measurement vectors belonging to the Hilbert space of the subsystems.
-We conclude in Sec. {\ref{sum}} with a summary of the work and directions for future research.
+The paper is organized as follows : In Sec. {\ref{prelim}} we review definitions of some basic quantities In Sec. {\ref{Geometry}}, we illustrate the geometric approach to entanglement through two qubit systems and describe the general configurations for minimizing maximizing the global entanglement of a finite dimensional multiparty system.
+We use these geometric constraints to find explicit conditions for separable and maximally entangled states of two and three qubit systems.
+Further, the geometric conditions for maximally entangled states in a general two-qudit system are obtained, which lead to the generalised Bell states.
+In Sec. \ref{vectors}, we investigate the non-maximally entangled two qubit pure state, and using geometric approach obtain the complementary relation between the global and local properties.
+We conclude in Sec. {\ref{sum}} with a summary of the work.